Last Updated on September 9, 2020

 - Slow & Steady.
 If your link profile grows at an unnatural pace (more than 5 a month), it looks fishy.
 To put things into perspective, I’ve worked full-time link building for a client and the average was 2 or so a month.
 Quality links are not created with email blasts.
 It requires picking up the phone and having a conversation.

-Are you building links for relationships and business?
+So, are you building links for relationships and business?
 Or are you focused on its side benefit (SEO)?
+If it’s the latter, we think you should reshape how you’re doing things.
+Because how you approach Link Building will influence the results you get.